BrandenKeck/DEPRECIATED_highchartsGlowEffects.js/README.md

 **You may chose to not pass functions and colors.
 In this case, the parameter will be ignored**
 **To use this plug-in, place the desired effect function (found below) anywhere after the chart is added in javascript**

+# Getting the Selected Points
+##hgeGetSelected() will return an object with properties of the selected points
++ set a variable equal to the function
++ variable[i].chart will return the chart for the ith selection
++ variable[i].series will return the series index for the ith selection
++ variable[i].point will return the point index for the ith selection
++ NOTE: for bar/column charts variable[i].point returns the x-axis index

 # Hover Modules